hellpig/smart-swamp-cooler-controller/README.md

 A couple neat things in the code's decision making...
  - The decision to run depends on the near-future forecast because, if it will be cooler soon and the home isn't very hot, just wait to run it!
- - You can also set another lower target temperature for a time period (default is from 5:00 to 7:00) when the output temperature will be especially cool
+ - You can also set another lower target temperature for a time period (default is from 5:00 to 7:00 in the morning) when the output temperature will be especially cool

 In the western half of the US, the weather is either dry enough or cool enough to comfortably use an evaporative cooler.
 Evaporative coolers use far less energy than refrigerated air, especially if there is a smart control system to control them.

 If you want to use this code outside the US, you'll have to modify a couple things.
 First, weather.gov will not work, so hopefully you have a local weather API.
 Second, you'll want to use Celsius instead of Fahrenheit, keeping in mind that the output-temperature table I have is in Fahrenheit.
 Regardless, you'd probably want to have some backup APIs and have the Celsius option.

-The code has various target temperatures throughout the day: default, for a few hours around sunrise, and during peak hours.
-However, peak hours may be during the hottest part of the day when cool air is especially wanted.
-For this reason, the user should set the peak-hour period as short as possible, and, assuming that the output temperature at the vent is cold enough, edit the code to be able to set a cooler target temperature for the hour or two before peak hours.
+The code has various target temperatures throughout the day: default, for a few hours around sunrise (to be set colder), and during peak hours (to be set hotter).
+Perhaps you can could add another target temperature for the late evening (to be set colder).
+The user should probably set the peak-hour period as short as possible, and, assuming that the output temperature at the vent is cold enough, edit the code to be able to allow you to set a cooler target temperature for the hour or two before peak hours.
 Another (expensive) solution would be to have a battery that is used during peak hours and that is charged outside of peak hours.

 # example algorithm for controlling a swamp cooler via something like a Raspberry Pi
 The code currently runs on any computer, but the idea is that it could be adapted to directly control an evaporative cooler.
-Relay(s) in parallel with diodes would be used to control the pump and fan.
+Relay(s) controlled in parallel with diodes would be used to control the pump and fan.

 On a Raspberry Pi, each relay coil would be controlled by a transistor.
 For the Raspberry Pi, an external ADC is necessary if using a potentiometer with a thermistor to measure temperature.